tacatac/archnosh/README.md

 The `log` directory points to a logging service.

-The `service` directory contains the scripts used to manage the service. `service/env` can be used to store configuration information.
+The `service` directory contains the scripts used to run the service. `service/env` can be used to store configuration information.

 The `supervise` directory contains the control/status API files.